 Feeling that the award scene was superficial and pointless he set his sights and attention on singing to please God.
 Trevor believes that using gospel music as a springboard for fame and bright lights is not going to make the many lost souls around us look to the heavens and that God wants men and women who are not “for sale.”

 “There are many things in life that are uncertain”, he states.
 “I grew up thinking that God was one of them.”
 Trevor admits openly that he was searching for some meaning in life.
 He didn’t like the angry young man that he was and felt that his life had no direction.
 During this time of crisis, Trevor says that he met a ‘genuine, simple kinda’ preacher” in a little church who introduced him to Jesus Christ; the only One that could give him peace and direction.

-Presently living in Tuxford Saskatchewan with his wife Jennifer, Trevor takes time to reflect.
+Presently living in Tuxford Saskatchewan, Trevor takes time to reflect.
 “I now know that true happiness comes from knowing God and trusting in His plan for my life and family.
 I intend to sing songs for Him and Him alone; that I might bring the message of the Gospel to so many who are searching for Truth and stability in this old world.”

 Therefore said He unto His disciples